 - Can be used as a protractor…

-The true potential and value of a Magnetic Compass is only realised when it is combined with a Topographic Map. (to be discussed in future posts on the subject)
+The true potential and value of a Magnetic Compass is only realised when it used with a Topographic Map.

-The Earths magnetic field is relatively weak at the surface, so any metal or magnetic field in close proximity to a compass will cause the needle to read incorrectly.
-This is know as Magnetic Deviation,(*6) Common causes of include;
+The Earth’s magnetic field is relatively weak at the surface, so any metal or magnetic field near to a compass will cause the needle to read incorrectly.
+This is known as Magnetic Deviation,(*6) Common causes of include;

 - Metal objects like: belt buckles, wrist watches, buttons, roofing iron, steel posts, camping equipment…(attract magnets)

-- Over head power lines, power transformers, power cords, electronic devices, particularly Smart Phones, Audio speakers, GPS units.(electromagnetic feilds / magnets)
+- Over head power lines, power transformers, power cords, electronic devices, particularly Smart Phones, Audio speakers, GPS units.(electromagnetic fields / magnets)

-With this in mind it is always wise to ensure your Compass is away from sources of Deviation to prevent it becoming damaged, both while hiking and when at home.
+With this in mind it is always wise to make sure your Compass is away from sources of Deviation to prevent it becoming damaged, both while hiking and when at home.